 Minimisation with scipy.optimize.minimize#

-scipy.optimize.minimize() is a powerful tool for numerical optimization that finds the minimum of any scalar function (a function that returns a single numerical value).
+scipy.optimize.minimize() is a powerful tool for numerical optimisation that finds the minimum of any scalar function (a function that returns a single numerical value).
+Unlike the methods we have implemented so far, scipy.optimize.minimize() uses more sophisticated algorithms that automatically handle many of the challenges we have encountered, such as choosing appropriate step sizes and dealing with difficult potential energy surfaces.

 The following code demonstrates how minimize() can be used to find the minimum of a harmonic potential.